manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 # Conclusion

-- We are developing a new method, a novel approach to estimate mutual information, taking into account the full, time-dependent stochastic dynamics
-- promising results, very useful connection between statistical physics and estimation of distributions
-- work is not yet completed
+We are developing a novel approach to estimate the mutual information between a environmental signal and a cellular response, fully taking into account the time-dependent stochastic dynamics.
+In principle, this approach is applicable to any biochemical signaling network that can be described by a master equation.
+One main issue that we found is the computation of accurate estimates of the marginal density which is defined by the integral $\mathrm P(\mathbf x) = \int \mathrm d\mathbf s\,\mathrm P(\mathbf s)\,\mathrm P(\mathbf x|\mathbf s)$.
+By understanding the close relationship between that integral and the estimation of free energy differences, we were able to employ powerful computational methods originating in statistical physics.
+In that regard we have produced some promising results, yet it is clear that the work is not completed until we can demonstrate an accurate estimate for the mutual information for a simple biochemical network.

 ## Summary of Main Results

-1. To quantify the fidelity of biochemical networks, we want to compute the information rate between an environmental signal and a cellular response.
-The information rate describes the (asymptotic) increase of mutual information with trajectory length
-2. We can derive a Monte Carlo procedure for the computation of the Mutual information
-3. Using that scheme and comparing it to analytical results, we find a consistent statistical bias: we consistently over-estimate the Mutual Information
-4. The main issue is to find a correct estimate for the marginal probability density.
-We can make use of very powerful methods, that originated in statistical physics.
-5. Using the Gaussian Approximation we found promising results, suggesting that we will be able to estimate the mutual information without statistical biases.
+To quantify the fidelity of biochemical networks, we motivated the computation of the _information rate_ between a time-varying environmental signal and a cellular response.
+The information rate describes the (asymptotic) increase of mutual information (MI) with the duration of the signal.
+Using the very mild assumptions that a) the signal can be described by a stochastic differential equation, and b) the biochemical information processing network can be modeled by a master equation, we derived a general Monte Carlo procedure to compute the MI between signals and responses of arbitrary duration.
+It is based on our ability to generate independent sample signals and—for any given signal—the ability to generate an appropriate response.
+Crucially, we have shown, how for a given signal $\mathbf s$ and response $\mathbf x$ we can compute the so-called log-likelihood $\ln\mathrm P(\mathbf x|\mathbf s)$ using only terms from the master equation.
+One part of the Monte Carlo procedure consists in averaging these log-likelihoods for independently generated signals and responses.
+The second part of the computation is much harder since it consists in computing the average over the logarithm of the integrated likelihood $\ln\int \mathrm d\mathbf s\,\mathrm P(\mathbf s)\,\mathrm P(\mathbf x|\mathbf s)$ for different responses.

+An important contribution of this thesis is the careful analysis of the issues that can arise while numerically computing integrals of that form.
+If we merely use a standard Monte Carlo computation to evaluate the integrated likelihood we find that we consistently over-estimate the overall information rate.
+By approximating the signals and responses as Gaussian processes we were able to understand where this problem comes from.
+When randomly generating signals, as the duration grows it becomes increasingly unlikely to occasionally stumble upon a signal that contributes to the integral $\int \mathrm d\mathbf s\,\mathrm P(\mathbf s)\,\mathrm P(\mathbf x|\mathbf s)$.
+It is easy to imagine that a given, time-varying response $\mathbf x$ could only have arisen from a very narrow set of similar signals with the only difference between them being some small, insignificant fluctuations.
+In principle however, we have a huge variety of possible signal realizations that could have happened.
+We can understand that combing through the vast set of possible signals in search of that narrow subset of signals which contribute to the integral is very inefficient if done by brute force.
+It is not unlike searching for a needle in the haystack.

+By having understood the problem we were able to infer what changes would lead to an improved estimate.
+The solution lies in the modification of the sampling strategy for the signals in such a way that we are more likely to find the strongly contributing ones.
+Pictorially speaking, this is perhaps comparable to the use of a metal proximity detector to help with the search of the needle.
+In the literature, there have been suggested multiple different but related ideas to modify sampling strategies in order to get more accurate results.
+While reviewing a few of the common methods we realized that many of these were inspired by techniques that originated in statistical physics for the estimation of free energy differences.

+Thus, by changing the mathematical formulation of our problem we are able to see the computation of the marginal entropy akin to the computation of a free energy.
+Using this insight we have shown that using either of two well-known methods, _thermodynamic integration_ and _Wang-Landau sampling_ we are able to estimate the marginal likelihood much more efficiently for trajectories in the Gaussian approximation.
+While these ideas have not yet been tested on real stochastic trajectories, the results so far are very promising.

-This thesis is an important step towards a general algorithm to compute mutual information for arbitrary stochastic biological systems
+We propose that this thesis is an important step towards a general algorithmic framework to compute mutual information for arbitrary stochastic biological systems.

 ## Outlook